Stacey Y. Abrams is the House Minority Leader for the Georgia General Assembly and State Representative for the 89th District.

 Growing up in Mississippi, her parents taught her and her five siblings that no matter how little you have, someone always has less and it is your job to serve that person.
 Both ministers, her parents taught her the importance of service early.
 They sacrificed to ensure all six children went to college.
 Stacey first attended Spelman College in Georgia, and then earned her law degree from Yale and a master’s degree in public policy from University of Texas at Austin.

-She has published articles on issues of public policy, taxation and nonprofit organizations, including pieces with The Christian Science Monitor, Yale Law and Policy Review, U.S. News and World Reports and the Huffington Post.
-Under the pen name Selena Montgomery, Stacey is the award-winning author of eight romantic suspense novels, which have sold more than 100,000 copies.
+A lifelong love of writing led to her first publication in high school.
+Since then, Stacey has published articles on issues of public policy, taxation and nonprofit organizations, including pieces with The Christian Science Monitor, Yale Law and Policy Review, U.S. News and World Reports and the Huffington Post.
+She also writes fiction, authoring eight widely published romantic suspense novels.

 As an observer of government, Stacey realized how important it was for people to have a voice in their political system.
 She watched both the important and frustrating things that government did, and how it worked for some people but not for others.
 The more she learned, the more she felt called to get involved.

 First elected to the Georgia House of Representatives in 2006, Stacey quickly became known for her expertise and ability to explain complicated tax and legal questions, and earned a reputation for working across party lines to pass legislation.
 Her colleagues chose her as the first woman and first African-American to lead in the House.